getodk/javarosa/dag.md

 - `FormInstance fi = instanceParser.parseInstance(...)` triggers calling `FormInstanceParser.applyInstanceProperties(...)`, which iterates the parsed bindings and sets a two-way relationship between the `DataBinding` objects and the `TreeElement` object corresponding to their `nodeset` references.
   - Here's when references are actually declared as targets of triggerable objects.
 So far, any triggerable object would only know about its trigger references only (which is parsed from the xpath expressions)
   - All triggerables get one target corresponding to `nodeset` reference of the binding where they are defined.
-  - Aditionally, relevance conditions declared in group fields get a target reference per each (recursive) descendant element found in them.
+  - Additionally, relevance conditions declared in group fields get a target reference per each (recursive) descendant element found in them.
 - `addMainInstanceToFormDef(mainInstanceNode, fi)` triggers calling `TriggerableDag.finalizeTriggerables`, which effectively finished the DAG building process and leaves everything ready for evaluation at runtime while filling forms.

 ### 2 - A new form instance is initialized